 “As the keto diet is very high in animal protein, this will increase the amount of uric acid in the urine which can promote both uric acid stones as well as increased risk for calcium oxalate stones.
 The increased protein also causes an acid load for the kidneys and promotes bone absorption.
 The increased acid load will decrease citrate in the urine.”

 From his feedback, the connection between keto and kidney stones seems pretty straightforward.
 Keto does increase your risk of kidney stones.
 Now, while we’ve talked about the right diet for kidney stone prevention before, we’ve never deeply explored diets that aren’t right for kidney stone prevention.
 After receiving a ton of messages on social media about the keto/kidney stone connection, we decided to dig a little deeper.

 Keto & Kidney Stone Research

 According to a study published in June of 2021, the estimated incidence of kidney stones in patients on ketogenic diets is 5.9%.
 Incidence is approximately 5.8% in children and 7.9% in adults.
 This study, conducted by a team of diverse doctors, focused on a total of 36 studies with 2795 patients on ketogenic diets.
-The patients enrolled were tracked for two years and overwhelmingly showed that uric acid stones were the most prevalent kidney stones in patients on ketogenic diets, followed by calcium-based stones.
+The patients enrolled were tracked for two years.
+The data overwhelmingly showed that uric acid stones were the most prevalent kidney stones in patients on ketogenic diets, followed by calcium-based stones.

 What is keto?